 So far, I’ve shown you how to make a No Sew Blanket Scarf and Spicy Black Bean Soup in a Jar.
 Melissa has given us Painted Sharpie Mugs and Simple DIY Beeswax Candles.
 Today, she’s showing you how to make Homemade Beeswax Lip Balm.
 Make sure to head over there to check it out.
 And then come back here so we can talk muffins!

 I love the idea of a muffin mix (especially a healthy one) going into the new year.
-It’s perfect for everyone who is planning on turning over a new leaf on the healthy eating front come January 1st.
 These muffins are whole grain, all-natural, and lower in sugar than your typical store-bought muffins.
 They are great for a healthy breakfast!

 Let me show you how I made the mix and packaged it up for gifting.
 Worth noting, this mix is also awesome to have in your own kitchen!
 Make it up in bulk (with or without the cranberries and orange zest), and you can go from zero to muffins in just a few minutes whenever you want.
 The “master” mix can be doctored up with anything you like—blueberries, nuts, bananas, chocolate chips, oh my!

 Step 1: Gather ingredients and supplies

 To make four batches of muffin mix, you’ll need: